Back to Blog

 Scenario 4: Deferment vs Income-Driven Repayment

-1. Deferment - Pause payments completely
+1. Deferment: Pause payments completely.

 Subsidized Federal Loans during deferment:

-• Government pays your interest
+• The government pays your interest.

 Unsubsidized Federal and Private Loans during deferment:

-• Interest accrues at normal rate
+• Interest accrues at the normal rate.

-• Capitalizes when deferment ends
+• It capitalizes when deferment ends.

 Loan TypeBalanceRateInterest AccruedCapitalization Cost